sdoering01/seraphine/README.md

 ## Testing

 All features of Seraphine are covered by tests.
-Use `cargo test` to run the test suite.
+Use `cargo test --workspace` to run the test suite.

+## Workspace structure

+- `seraphine-core` contains the core functionality (tokenizer, parser, evaluation)
+- `seraphine` contains the executable for the CLI